ChippyPlus/kcloud/README.md

 - [x] data encryption
 - [x]  AI, with ollama
 - [ ]  A web scraper
-- [ ]  A scheduler to proform actions at certain times
+- [ ] ~ A scheduler to proform actions at certain times~ Dont want to do
 - [x] Time data
 - [ ] Control sensors on the pico
 - [ ] File compression